particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 {{!-- END do not edit content above, it is automatically generated --}}

 The CAN transceiver is included on the Tracker SoM.
-However if you implement CAN on your expansion card, you will probably want to protection circuitry; this is done way to do it, and is the same design used on the Tracker One.
+However if you implement CAN on your expansion card, you will probably want to add protection circuitry.
+This circuit is present on the Monitor One CAN expansion card and also on the Tracker One.

 {{imageOverlay src="/assets/images/monitor-one/can-schematic.png" alt="CAN schematic" class="full-width"}}